ben-manes/gradle-jooq-plugin/README.md

 ## Usage

 This plugin is hosted on the Maven Central Repository.
-You can add it to your build script using the following configuration:
+The configuration is defined as an XML DSL based on jOOQ's [codegen schema](http://www.jooq.org/xsd/jooq-codegen-3.0.0.xsd).
+All actions are logged at the 'info' level.

 ```groovy
 apply plugin: 'jooq'